Weight loss is one of the most popular uses of the ketogenic diet these days.

-- Reduction in cravings
+- Fewer cravings

 - More energy throughout the day

-- Less inflammation
+- Lower inflammation

 Although weight is a good indicator of progress and is certainly an important marker of health (to an extent), remember that it’s not all about the number on the scale.
 In fact, many on the keto diet will say they noticed differences in the mirror more than on the scale.

-Try measuring your waist in inches or use a skinfold measurement.
 If you’re weight lifting at the same time, you might be replacing fat loss with muscle gain.
 While this might not move the scale much, it’ll show up on your body.